shapeshift/web/cypress/README.md

 **Where do I put them?**

-Add to an existing file in `cypress/interation`, or create your own if the tests fall into a new category.
+Add to an existing file in `cypress/integration`, or create your own if the tests fall into a new category.

+For test files to be recognised by Cypress they must be appended with `_spec`.
+For example, if we are testing a staking page, we might name the test file `staking_spec.ts`.

 **How do I find the element I want to test with Cypress?**